MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

 .. important::

-    Code branches in linked PRs will require branching from compatible revisions to ensure they work together.
+    Code branches in linked PRs will require branching from compatible commit hashes to ensure they work together.

-    If working with branches from a release then all repositories will  be tagged with suitable keywords, e.g. um13.0 to work with UM vn13.0, or apps2.
+    It is recommended to work with branches created from a specific release.
-    0 to work with LFRic Apps vn2.0.
+    These are guaranteed to work together.

     For head of ``main`` branches make sure that all branches/hashes being used are at least as recent as the commits associated with the hash in the